thmasTangCN/Balancics/README.md

-Balancics （衡论）
+# Balancics （衡论）

-A research on the Interaction between Human Thought and the Real World
+A research on the Interaction between Human Thought and the Real World.

-——Dedicated to the small figures and civilizations hammered by truth
+—— Dedicated to the small figures and civilizations hammered by truth

-Author: Tang Le（唐乐）
+>Author: Tang Le（唐乐）
 Version: 3.0
 Last Updated: September 2025

-Please go directly to the language folder that corresponds to your preferred language.
+# Please go directly to the language folder for your preferred one.
-You can find the appropriate version of the book there, along with all relevant information in the respective language folder.
+We currently provide Chinese and English versions.
+Community members who wish to volunteer their time to translate the project into other languages are welcome to contact the author.

-📂 Structure
+## 📂 Structure

 ```
 Balancics/